$\sigma$-matching and interchangeable structures on truncated polynomial algebras: Introduction

 \section{Introduction}

-The study of algebraic structures equipped with multiple compatible products has become a central theme in non-associative algebra, with deep connections to mathematical physics, integrable systems, operad theory, and deformation theory.
+The study of algebraic structures equipped with multiple compatible products has become a central theme in non-associative algebras, with deep connections to mathematical physics, integrable systems, operad theory, and deformation theory.
 In particular, the investigation of algebras admitting two bilinear operations $\cdot$ and $\star$ -- satisfying specific compatibility conditions has led to the development of a rich theory encompassing compatible associative algebras~\cite{Odesskii-Sokolov06, Dotsenko09}, compatible Lie algebras~\cite{Golubchik-Sokolov02, Golubchik-Sokolov05}, compatible pre-Lie algebras~\cite{Abdelwahab-Kaygorodov-Makhlouf24}, Rota–Baxter algebras~\cite{U, zgg20}, and dendriform structures.
 Among these, the concepts of $\sigma$-matching, interchangeable, and totally compatible products provide a systematic algebraic framework for describing how two operations can coherently coexist on the same vector space.

-The notion of a pair of compatible Poisson or Lie brackets seems to have firstly appeared in mathematical physics~\cite{Magri78,Reyman-Semenov89, Bolsinov91}.
+The notion of a pair of compatible Poisson or Lie brackets seems first to have appeared in mathematical physics~\cite{Magri78,Reyman-Semenov89, Bolsinov91}.
 Odesskii and Sokolov investigated this structure extensively and obtained significant results \cite{Odesskii-Sokolov06, Odesskii-Sokolov08}.

 At a more abstract level, compatible operations have also been investigated within the framework of operad theory.
 In particular, Dotsenko and Khoroshkin computed the dimensions of the graded components of the operads associated with pairs of compatible Lie brackets and compatible Poisson brackets \cite{Dotsenko-Khoroshkin07}.
 Algebras equipped with two matching associative products, known as matching dialgebras, together with their relations to other classes of algebras, were studied in~\cite{zbg12}.
 In addition, totally compatible associative products and the corresponding operads were examined in~\cite{zbg13,Zhang13}.
 Subsequently, the notions of compatibility, matching compatibility, and total compatibility were extended to families of specific algebras, including associative algebras~\cite{zgg20}.
 Later, these ideas were further generalized to families of algebras defined over arbitrary operads~\cite{zgg24}.